zgw0/react-fiber-architecture/README.md

 ## What is a fiber?

 We're about to discuss the heart of React Fiber's architecture.
 Fibers are a much lower-level abstraction than application developers typically think about.
-If you find yourself frustrated in your attempts to understand it, don't feel discouraged.
+If you find yourself frustrated(受挫) in your attempts to understand it, don't feel discouraged.
 Keep trying and it will eventually make sense.
 (When you do finally get it, please suggest how to improve this section.)

 Here we go!